lrvick/synt/README.md

   2. From here, you can now begin to start evaluating text.

+    In a a python script:

         import synt
         synt.guess('My mother in law makes me do bad things and I think pandas are icky!')

+    Or on the command line:

+        python -c "import synt; synt.guess('I want to chase poodles.
+That makes me happy any joyful :-D')"

     The first time you do a guess, it will generate and save a classifier blob based on 200k samples, (100K neg, 100k pos).
 This default will get you around 80% accuracy.